 Empanada de Barbacoa

 We’re headed over to EPCOT’s World Showcase for this next expensive Disney World snack.
 If you find yourself hungry in the Mexico Pavilion, you might stop by Choza de Margarita to grab a small bite.
-And, one of our favorites on the menu is the Empanadas de Barbacoa.
+And, one of our favorites on the menu is the Empanada de Barbacoa.
 These are Empanadas filled with Barbacoa beef, topped with chipotle sauce, crema Mexicana, and queso fresco, and then served with a side of corn esquites.
 The Corn Esquites are even dusted with some chili-lime salt — YUM!

 Colossal Cinnamon Roll